hiramcp/PoliticEs2022/README.md

 ## About the data
 This repository provides only embedding vectors and labels; the original data can be retrieved from the PoliticES task at [codalab](https://codalab.lisn.upsaclay.fr/competitions/1948).

+## Disclaimer
+This implementation is a work-in-progress.
+If you encounter any issues, please create an issue or make a pull request.